Background Image for Header:

 Q. My study includes suicide ideation.
 What level of review is required?

 Q. My study includes questions regarding suicide.
-What level of review is
+What level of review is required?

 A. It depends on what type of questions you are asking.
 If the questions regard general opinions about suicide, then the level of review is determined by the risk/benefit ratio.